 Carrot and parsnip

 Both carrot Daucus carota and parsnip Pastinaca sativa are members of the family, the Umbelliferae, now called Apiaceae, that holds its flowers and seeds in umbels.
 The cultivated forms have swollen upper roots that can be stored for a time in soil or after harvest.
 They each originate from wild forms of the same species that do not tend to have such swollen storage organs.
-Most carrot and parsnip and biennial in cultivation, producing the swollen root in the first year, after which they are usually harvested, and flowering in the second.
+Most carrot and parsnip and biennial in cultivation, producing the swollen root in the first year, after which they are usually harvested, and flowering in the second if left.
 Wild carrot grows freely in the garden, self-seeding and establishing itself where the ground is undisturbed for a few years.
-Wild parsnip has a more restricted distribution; presently, there are no examples in the garden.
+Wild parsnip has a more restricted distribution; there are no examples in the garden.

 Courgette and pumpkin

-Courgettes, squashes and pumpkins are mostly forms if the same very useful species Curcurbita pepo.
+Courgettes, squashes and pumpkins are mostly forms of the same very useful species Curcurbita pepo.
 They can look different in growth habit and fruit but their leaf shapes and textures are similar and the flowers take the same form as shown in the images below.